dgarapati/powerbi-portfolio/README.md

 # 🚀 Power BI Engineering & Architecture Hub
 ### **Built by Devi Garapati — Senior Power BI Developer | Data Analyst | Analytics Engineer**

 A complete end‑to‑end hub for **Power BI development, modeling, DAX, architecture, governance, DevOps, and real‑world PowerBI Solutions.
-You can also view all samples PowerBI files hosted on a Fabric Capacity**.
+You can also view/request any sample PowerBI files hosted on a Fabric Capacity**.

 ---